4d/docs/versioned_docs/version-19/Project/compiler.md

 Used to set the number of passes (code parsing) performed by the compiler and thus the duration of compilation.

 - **Type the variables**: Passes by all the stages that make compilation possible.
-- **Process and interprocess variables are typed**: The pass for typing process and interprocess variables is not carried out.
+- **Process and interprocess variables are typed**: The pass for typing process and interprocess variables as well as method parameters is not carried out.
 This option can be used when you have already carried out the typing of all your process and interprocess variables either yourself or using the function for automatic generation of compiler methods.
-- **All variables are typed**: The pass for typing local, process and interprocess variables is not carried out.
-Use this option when you are certain that all the process, interprocess and local variables have been clearly typed.
+- **All variables are typed**: The pass for typing local, process and interprocess variables as well as method parameters is not carried out.
+Use this option when you are certain that all the process, interprocess and local variables as well as method parameters have been clearly typed.

 #### Compilation Target